-Amounts diverted by Mutual and associated prior right companies are reported to the State Water Resources Control Board under Recordation Numbers 36-00021, 36-00022 and 36-00028.
-In 2020, Mutual's diversions were estimated to be 20,879 acre-feet based on the Daily Flow Reports prepared by the San Bernardino Valley Water Conservation District (SBVWCD).
-The vast majority, 20,506 acre-feet, was water diverted from the Santa Ana River.
+Amounts diverted by Mutual and associated prior right companies are reported to the State Water Resources Control Board under Recordation Numbers 36-00021, 36-00022, and 36-00028.
+In 2021, Mutual's diversions were estimated to be 10,817 acre-feet based on the Daily Flow Reports prepared by the San Bernardino Valley Water Conservation District (SBVWCD).
+A little over half, 5,816 acre-feet, was water released from the Seven Oaks Dam.
 Beginning in 2020, Mutual's diversions include the water they deliver to North Fork Water Company and North Fork delivers the water to SBVWCD via the North Fork Parshall Flume.
-Mutual also pumped 131 acrefeet of groundwater from their Canyon Well No.1 located in the Santa Ana Canyon above the major points of diversion, and they produced 242 acre-feet of water from the Redlands Tunnel.
+Mutual did not pump groundwater from their Canyon Well No.1 located in the Santa Ana Canyon above the major points of diversion and they produced 256 acre-feet of water from the Redlands Tunnel.